Site Overlay

 Medicare

-Legal Medicine is a special field of medicine that focuses on various aspects of medicine and law.
+Legal Medicine is a specialized field of medicine that focuses on the intersection of law and medicine.

 Historically, the practice of legal medicine contributed to medicine as a scientific tool for solving criminal perplexities.